YannickJadoul/Parselmouth/README.md

 ### 4.4.
 Chromebook development set-up

-Parallels Desktop 17 has no emulator for Chrome, so the choice is between building Praat on a Chromebook directly or building Praat on Ubuntu 18.04 or 20.04 or 22.04.
+Parallels Desktop 19 has no emulator for Chrome, so the choice is between building Praat on a Chromebook directly or building Praat on Ubuntu 20.04 or 22.04.
 On a 2019 HP Chromebook with Intel processor, building Praat takes a forbidding 27 minutes.

-So we choose to build Praat on Ubuntu (under Parallels Desktop on the Mac), because building the Intel Chrome64 edition on Ubuntu 18.04 takes only 2 minutes and 10 seconds.
-If you have the Linux set-up described in 4.3, you can do this with the `bc` command.
+So we choose to build Praat on Ubuntu (under Parallels Desktop on an Intel64 Mac), because building the Intel Chrome64 edition on OrbStack Ubuntu 20.04 takes only 63 seconds (ARM64) or 215 seconds (Intel64).
+If you have the Linux set-up described in 4.3, you can do this with the `praatc-build` command.

 Next, you need a way to get the executable `praat` from Mac/Ubuntu to your Chromebook.
 The distributors of Praat do this via an intermediary university computer;